 View plans for the new visitor centre and garden area:

-The Fitzroy Gardens Visitor Centre will provide information, interpretive display material and act as a base for a range of programs and walks in Fitzroy Gardens.
+The Fitzroy Gardens Visitor Centre provides information, interpretive display material and acts as a base for a range of programs and walks in Fitzroy Gardens.
 It includes a small café area.
 It has been designed to include a number of energy reduction features including a 'green wall' of climbers on the west side to modify the micro-climate temperature levels in the visitor centre and a system for circulating natural air for cooling in the summer, which will reduce the need for air conditioning.

-Treated stormwater from the tank under the new garden area will also be used in the public and staff toilets.
+Treated stormwater from the tank under the new garden area can be used in the public and staff toilets.

 For further information, please contact the City of Melbourne on 03 9658 9658 or email firstname.lastname@example.org.